 Why do I no longer receive an annual supply of black sacks?

 The annual supply of black sacks to 5000 properties costs £9,785 per annum.
 This includes the cost of purchasing the sacks and delivery to the properties.
 The council can no longer afford to provide these sacks free of charge.
-The last free delivery will take place in April/May 2017.
+The last free delivery took place in April/May 2017.

 What do you mean by a “standard size black sack”?